 Peter Bernard Hesseling, MBChB, MMed(Ped), FCPSA(Ped), MD

-Emeritus Professor Peter Hesseling has been attached to the Department of Paediatrics and Child Health, Tygerberg Children’s Hospital, University of Stellenbosch, South Africa where he founded the paediatric haematology oncology service, since 1974, and served as chairman of that department from 1986 – 2001.
+Emeritus Professor Peter Hesseling has been attached to the Department of Pediatrics and Child Health, Tygerberg Children’s Hospital, University of Stellenbosch, South Africa where he founded the pediatric haematology oncology service, since 1974, and served as chairman of that department from 1986 – 2001.
 He is a founder member of SIOP PODC and of the SIOP Africa Continental branch.
-He was instrumental in developing a paediatric oncology service in Namibia, pioneered safe low cost – effective treatment for Burkitt Lymphoma in Malawi, and has since 2003 developed a comprehensive children’s cancer treatment program at 3 Baptist mission hospitals in rural Cameroon.
+He was instrumental in developing a pediatric oncology service in Namibia, pioneered safe low cost – effective treatment for Burkitt Lymphoma in Malawi, and has since 2003 developed a comprehensive children’s cancer treatment program at 3 Baptist mission hospitals in rural Cameroon.
 He has authored/co-authored > 100 peer reviewed scientific publications.
 His main current scientific interest is to promote the diagnosis, and to improve the outcome of treatment of children with cancer in low income African countries.

-Ms. Nicola Z. Mullen
+Nicola Z. Mullen